target0/ingi2349/README.md

 * Maple: simplifying SDN programming using algorithmic policies
 * Modeling and performance evaluation of an OpenFlow architecture
 * NOX: towards an operating system for networks
+* Network architecture for joint failure recovery and traffic engineering
 * On bringing private traffic into public SDN testbeds
 * On controller performance in software-defined networks
 * Open transport switch: a software defined networking architecture for transport networks
-* OpenFlow-based server load balancing gone wild
-* Openflow for wireless mesh networks
 * OpenFlow MPLS and the open source label switched router
 * OpenFlow MPLS and the open source label switched router
 * OpenFlow vulnerability assessment
 * OpenFlow-based server load balancing gone wild
+* OpenFlow-based server load balancing gone wild
 * OpenFlow: Meeting carrier-grade recovery requirements
 * OpenFlow: The Next Generation of the Network?
 * OpenFlow: The Next Generation of the Network?
 * OpenFlow: enabling innovation in campus networks
 * OpenTM: traffic matrix estimator for OpenFlow networks
+* Openflow for wireless mesh networks
 * Openflow random host mutation: transparent moving target defense using software defined networking
 * Outsourcing the routing control logic: better internet routing based on SDN principles
 * Packet and circuit network convergence with OpenFlow